azat-co/fullstack-javascript/chapter8/chapter8.md

 })
 ```

 This is it.
-For your reference, the front-end app source code is at [https://github.com/azat-co/fullstack-javascript/tree/master/code/08-board-u](https://github.com/azat-co/fullstack-javascript/tree/master/code/08-board-ui) in the GitHub folder.
+For your reference, the front-end app source code is in the `code/08-board-ui` folder and on GitHub at <http://bit.ly/2LfD1Bo>.
 I won't list it here because we had only a few changes comparing with the Parse SDK project.
-The next piece of the puzzle is the back end.
+The next piece of the puzzle is the backend.

 Message Board API
 =================